 Born 6 January 1961, Robert Morrison studied at the University of Lethbridge; St Catherine’s College, University of Oxford; and the University of Edinburgh.
 He was a Postdoctoral Fellow at the University of Manchester.
 In 1992, he became Assistant Professor at Acadia University in Nova Scotia.
-Currently he is British Academy Global Professor at Bath Spa University and Queen’s National Scholar at Queen’s University in Kingston, Ontario.
+Currently he is Queen’s National Scholar at Queen’s University in Kingston, Ontario.
 He specializes in nineteenth-century British literature and culture.
 In 2017, he was elected Fellow of the Royal Society of Canada.
+From 2019-2024, Robert was British Academy Global Professor at Bath Spa University.

 His most recent book is The Regency Years, During Which Jane Austen Writes, Napoleon Fights, Byron Makes Love and Britain Becomes Modern (2019).
 In Britain the book was published under the title The Regency Revolution: Jane Austen, Napoleon, Lord Byron and the Making of the Modern World (2019).
 The Economist named The Regency Years one of its 2019 Books of the Year and it was longlisted for the RBC Taylor Prize.
 As The Regency Revolution, it was longlisted for the Elma Dangerfield Prize and shortlisted for the Historical Writers’ Association Crown Award for the best in historical non-fiction.